4 Things to Look For When Moving Into a Flat

 If you're someone who wants city living wherever you move to, you're usually better off looking for a flat rather than a house.
 While they don't offer say the space of a three-storey townhouse, they do come with plenty of other benefits.

 With so many flats popping up all over the most bustling cities in the UK, Nottingham included, there are a variety of reasons to move into a flat.
 Before you commit though there are four things you'll need to look for with your new home.
 I worked as an Estate Agent for many years, so believe me, I've seen and heard it all!

 Fire safety is a significant issue when it comes to living in a flat.
 It is not just you who needs to make sure you do not accidentally set your kitchen on fire; you must rely on everybody else, too.
 It's not difficult to see why you can't just go around and check that everyone is up-to-date on their fire safety knowledge.
 However, you can look at waking watch guidance, which can provide peace of mind that the property is safe in the event of a fire, and will give you ample time to escape should that be necessary.

 Phone and Wi-Fi Strength

 With more of us now working from home, checking the phone and Wi-Fi strength when looking at a new property will save you plenty of frustration later.
 Not only is it essential for work but you want to be able to relax at the weekend and binge watch Netflix or chat with friends on the other side of the world without any problems.
-This is why it's essential to test the signal strength by calling someone while you are there.
+You can check to see if providers like earthlink internet are available in that area as this should indicate whether you will be able to get fast secure internet from the property.
+When viewing, you can also test the signal strength by calling someone while you are there.
 If the property is currently occupied, you may be able to request to connect to the Wi-Fi to check the connection.